Vyral/base-template/_posts/2021-05-17-how-our-rescue-plan-helps-sellers.md

 You’ve heard the news (how could you miss it?): The real estate market is red-hot right now\!
 Home values are up around 20% over last year, which could net you $50,000 more today than last year.
 That means now is an amazing time to sell your home and take advantage of the historic low inventory and increasing home values.

 There’s just one problem—where would you go?
 Let’s face it; it’s a hassle to deal with making a move and figuring out all the details.
-That’s where the Wolek Group Seller Rescue Plan comes in.
+That’s where The Wolek Group's Seller Rescue Plan comes in.

 {% include pullquote.html %}